You will demonstrate how to harden your pal-tracker application

 You will likely receive a git merge conflict message after

-executing the cherry-pick
+executing the cherry-pick,

-either on the route
+either on the route you defined,

-or the JBP_CONFIG_OPEN_JDK_JRE
+or the JBP_CONFIG_OPEN_JDK_JRE environment variable change

-with the explicit memory_calcuator
+with the explicit memory_calcuator stack_threads configuration,

 or with the YAML indentation.